docsbydoxdox/doxdox/README.md

 #### Ignore

 The ignore flag allows you to ignore both directories (with glob syntax) and files.
+Comma separated value.

 ```bash
 $ doxdox './**/*.js' --ignore './coverage/**/*.js'